SandeepkrishnaS/DarkWeb-scam-crawler/README.md

 This is a google crawler to fetch typosquat onion domains.

 ### How to run?
-1. Install NodeJS and npm
+1. Install NodeJS (v14.5.0 in here) and npm
 2. Install the following node modules using npm : se-scraper, node-fetch, similarity, onion-regex, fs
 3. Run the bootstrap.sh file using ./bootstrap.sh (Give execute permission)